interactivethings/swiss-maps/README.md

 # Swiss Maps

-This repo contains Swiss cantons and municipality maps in open formats that can be used to build static and interactive maps (mainly with [D3](http://d3js.org)).
+This repo hosts Swiss canton and municipality geodata in open formats that can be used to build static and interactive maps (e.g. with [D3](http://d3js.org)).

 Data source is the Swiss Federal Office of Topography, [swissBOUNDARIES3D](http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/swissBOUNDARIES3D.html) 2012.